johaab/johaab.github.io/cv.md

 This work was presented at the 4th International Workshop on eXplainable Knowledge Discovery in Data Mining ([XKDD 2022](https://kdd.isti.cnr.it/xkdd2022/)) and the respective article can be found on [arXiv](https://arxiv.org/abs/2207.13018).

+An updated version of the paper above was presented at the "All Things Attention" NeurIPS Workshop 2022 and can be found on [OpenReview](https://openreview.net/forum?id=RuXGMxQjTO).

 <div><i class="fa fa-calendar" style="font-size: .7rem;"></i>   April 2022 - October 2022</div>
 <div><i class="fa fa-map-marker" style="font-size: 1.2rem;"></i>   Rüschlikon (Switzerland)</div>
 <br>